anywhichway/denodata/README.md

   - If it is an object, each property in the `valueMatch`, including nested properties, is found in the value and is tested using the literal value, function, or RegExp in the corresponding property of the pattern.
 If a function returns anything other than `undefined` the match is successful and the result is used as the property value.
 If a property value fails the match, the object is discarded.

 - If `minScore` is specified, it should be a number between 0 and 1 that represents the percentage of the pattern that needs to match.

+- The optional `select` parameter can be used to modify the return value.
+It can be a function or an object.
+If it is a function, it is called with the entry value and the return value is used as the result.
+If it is an object, each property in the `select`, including nested properties, is used to test the same property in the entry value.
+If literals, RegExp, or Dates match, the property is included, if the select value is a function it is called with the entry value and defined return values are retained.
+If a property is not found, it is not included in the result.

 - `limit` limits the number of entries returned and defaults to `Infinity`.